Updated Nov. 4, 2022

 Variants of the virus that causes COVID-19 have been a frequent topic in the news lately, but what are they?

 As viruses spread from person to person, they can mutate.
 SARS-CoV-2, the virus that causes COVID-19, is no different.
-Most mutations are minor and considered inconsequential as these don’t change the behavior of the virus.
+Most mutations are minor and do not change the behavior of the virus.
 A group of coronaviruses that have the same mutations are what we refer to as variants.

 Types of Variants

-In some cases, a variant is biologically different enough from the original that it can affect our health more than other variants or is less responsive to treatment.
+In some cases, a variant is biologically different enough from the original that it can spread more quickly than other variants or is less responsive to treatment.
 The Centers for Disease Control and Prevention (CDC) categorizes variants according to four classifications: these classifications are variants being monitored, variants of interest, variants of concern and variants of high consequence.

 Variants Being Monitored (VBM)